rust-lang/rust/text/0000-deprecation.md

 Namely the following items:

-1. Add a `--target-version=`*<version string> command line argument to rustc.
+1. Add a `--target-version=`*<version string>* command line argument to rustc.
 This will be used for deprecation checking and for selecting code paths in the compiler.
 2. Add an (optional for now) `rust = "..."` dependency to Cargo.toml,
-which `cargo new` pre-fills with the current rust version
+which `cargo new` pre-fills with the current rust version (alternatively this could be a package attribute)
 3. Allow `std` APIs to declare an `#[insecure(level="Warn", reason="...")]`  attribute that will produce a warning or error, depending on level, that cannot be switched off